Edward C. Papenfuse: Biography

 Papenfuse held the positions of Maryland State Archivist and Commissioner of Land Patents from 1975 until 2013.
 He succeeded Morris L. Radoff to the office and was succeeded himself by Timothy D. Baker.
 As director of the Maryland State Archives in Annapolis, Papenfuse was responsible for the Archives' collection of government and private materials which are described and inventoried in detail at mdsa.net, Guide to Government Records and the Guide Special Collections.
 In 2003, he conceptualized and initiated the design of mdlandrec.net, which contains over 200,000,000 indexed images of permanent archival records and has public usage statistics.
 In addition he has created an interactive editorial website for archival documents which currently accesses over 500,000 pages of original source material on the experimental web sites, Remembering Baltimore, mdhistory.net, and transcribedoc.net.
+The Baltimore Sun chronicled the beginning and ending of Papenfuse's career in articles published on October 14, 1975, and November 4, 2013.
 From June 2010 until October 2013, he was also the acting City Archivist for the Baltimore City Archives, becoming a catalyst for change in an archives in disrepair.